PyTorch Tutorial For Beginners: All the Basics

 The key point to note here is that no information flows to CPU in the GPU tensor operations (except if we print or access the tensor).

 We can move the GPU tensor to CPU and vice versa as shown below.

 # Move GPU tensor to CPU tensor_gpu_cpu = tensor_gpu.to(device='cpu') # Move CPU tensor to GPU tensor_cpu_gpu = tensor_cpu.to(device='cuda')

-Phew!
-That’s all folks.
-Just to recap, in this blog post we discussed PyTorch, its uniqueness and why should you learn it.
+A quick recap, in this post we discussed PyTorch, its uniqueness and why should you learn it.
 We also discussed PyTorch workflow and PyTorch Tensor data type in some depth.